AZemnitskiy/streaming-jobs-workflow/README.md

 ````

 ### Schemas
-This folder describes all available message schemas in the Schema Repository and serves as a golden copy.
+This folder contains all available schemas definitions that will be  synced with a Schema Repository (serves as a source of schemas).
 Any changes made inside this folder (e.g. file create/update/delete) will be deployed as an incremental
 change to the target Schema Registry.